 Modern theories often build upon dual-process approaches to skill acquisition, which is often described as a transition from deliberate cognitive control to more automatic execution through proceduralization (Fitts & Posner, 1967; Anderson, 1982).
-In dual-system theories, this process is described as the migration of cognitive operations from System-2, which is effortful and relies on declarative knowledge, to automatic, procedurally driven System-1 processes (Kahneman & Frederick, 2004).
+In dual-system theories, this process is described as the migration of cognitive operations from System-2, which procedurally driven System-1 processes (Kahneman & Frederick, 2004).
 Proceduralization underlies this transformation, playing a key role in the refinement of both motor skills and cognitive skills (Ford, Hodges & Williams, 2005; Anderson, 1982; Tenison & Anderson, 2016).